Upcoming in 2023

 The TJHS Speakers Bureau can offer entertaining stories of “Little Known Jews” and other topics brought to your events in person or via Zoom.
 Find the request information under the TJHS Projects drop-down menu.

 TJHS gives grants to researchers and for projects that advance the preservation of Jewish history.
 There is an online application form under the Apply for a Grant drop-down menu.
-Individuals and organizations can honor a person or persons who have made a lasting contribution to Jewish heritage in Texas; go to Nominate for TJHS Award in menu to send in an online nomination.
+Individuals and organizations can honor a person or persons who have made a lasting contribution to Jewish heritage in Texas; go to Nominate for TJHS Award in menu to send in an online nomination for the Outstanding Recognition Award for the Preservation of Texas History.

 Become a Member is easy online.
 There are buttons in the menu above and footer below.
 If already a Member, you can give a gift of a membership to children, grandchildren, or friends.
 And despite the name, you don’t have to be Jewish to join.